 The COVID-19 pandemic has caused economic devastation to millions.
 In New York City, where the cost of living is one of the highest in the country, many New Yorkers are unable to pay rent and fear potentially being evicted.

-On June 10th, 2020, NYLAG held a live Q&A that discussed evictions, rent strikes, rent payments, your rights as a tenant, and more.
-You can view the pre-recorded video below, as well as some FAQs.
+On October 7th, 2020, NYLAG held a live Q&A that discussed evictions, rent strikes, rent payments, your rights as a tenant, and more.
+Read answers to the frequently asked questions from the Q&A session below.